marksmccann/froyo/docs/advanced/external-control.md

 ## Readonly state properties

 By default, [state properties](../api/define-component.md#state) are public.
 This means that consumers can both read and set their value.
 However, there are times where a particular state property is only intended to be used internally.
 In these cases, the property can be set to `readonly`.
 This will allow consumers to read the value of the state, but they will be unable to set it.
-Any attempt to do so, the update will be ignored and a warning being thrown (in non-production environments).
+Any attempt to do will be ignored and a warning will be thrown in non-production environments.

 ```js
 defineComponent({